bipinKrishnan/ml-recipe-book/_build/html/_sources/image_classification.md

 #### Creating the trainer

 Now it's time to meet the real hero - The Trainer.
-Pytorch lightning's trainer is where all you your favourite flags are passed, which includes:
+Pytorch lightning's trainer is where all your favourite flags are passed, which includes:

 * the learning rate finder
 * over-fitting batches
 * sanity check before running the whole training
-* different types of callback system
+* different types of callbacks
-* logging everything to different platforms like wandb, mlflow etc.
+* logging everything to platforms like wandb, mlflow etc.

-You can go get the complete capabilties of trainer [here](https://pytorch-lightning.readthedocs.io/en/stable/common/trainer.html#trainer-flags).
+You can get the complete capabilties of trainer [here](https://pytorch-lightning.readthedocs.io/en/stable/common/trainer.html#trainer-flags).

 Let's see how we can use the automatic learning rate finder of the trainer: